PranavSciML/PranavSciML.github.io/_pages/research.md

 ***Dynamical systems*** are encountered within nature through various conformal representations ranging from physical phenomena such as turbulence to bacteria population dynamics to financial investment dynamics to the movement of extraterrestrial planets, etc. The common denominator in all these mutually exclusive examples is the *dependence on time (either discrete or continuous)* and the evolution of their respective degrees of freedom (DOFs) with time.
 However, the underlying governing equations that dictate this evolution aren’t always readily accessible or are computationally expensive endeavours.
 This necessitates the exploration of autonomous data-driven algorithms.
 There have been significant strides in the development of classical computing hardware and, in recent years, quantum computing hardware, which further accelerates the development of these algorithms.
 This is where the core of my research lies !
 {: style="text-align: justify;"}

+## 1. Data Assimilation and Probabilitic Inference

-## 1. Deep learning and Chaotic dynamical systems
+## 2. Deep learning and Chaotic dynamical systems
 Chaotic systems exhibit extreme sensitivity to the initial conditions, which makes it a challenging problem coupled with the range of spatio-temporal characteristics exhibited by the system.
 These complexities in the dynamics of forecasting/prediction of complex systems are often encountered in various scientific disciplines and are also in their nascent stages for the exploration of machine learning as the gateway.
 The universality of the deep-learning framework being able to approximate a continuous function (within a specified range) in such cases, i.e. time series problems, raises the idea of being able to formulate an autonomous dynamical system.
 Hence, so far I have explored the following:
 {: style="text-align: justify;"}